darikoneil/CalSciPy/README.md

 #### Installation
 Eventually I will break things up into sub-packages so you don't have to install everything together...
 `pip install CalSciPy`

-#### Roadmap
-My current focus is on refactoring tools for holographic optogenetics and circumventing PrairieView's writing of data to proprietary RAW format.
-I also plan on breaking up this repo because its many of its contents are too decoupled (e.g., bruker prairieview tricks / helpers vs experiment organization)

 #### Contributions
 Save me from myself, contributions welcome :)